ContinuingEdCourses.Net Courses for Mental Health Professionals

 Website: CliftonMitchell.com

-John C. Norcross, Ph.D., is Professor of Psychology and Distinguished University Fellow at the University of Scranton, a clinical psychologist in part-time practice, and an internationally recognized authority on behavior change and psychotherapy.
-Author of more than 300 scholarly publications, Dr. Norcross has co-written or edited 18 books, including Leaving It at the Office: A Guide to Psychotherapist Self-Care (with Jim Guy), Clinician's Guide to Evidence-Based Practice in Mental Health and Addictions (with Hogan and Koocher), and the Authoritative Guide to Self-Help Resources in Mental Health.
+John C. Norcross, Ph.D., ABPP, is Distinguished Professor of Psychology at the University of Scranton, Clinical Professor of Psychiatry at SUNY Upstate Medical University, and an internationally recognized authority on behavior change and psychotherapy.
+Author of more than 400 scholarly publications, Dr. Norcross has co-written or edited 22 books, including Leaving It at the Office: A Guide to Psychotherapist Self-Care (with VandenBos), Psychotherapy Relationships That Work (with Lambert and Wampold), and Systems of Psychotherapy: A Transtheoretical Analysis (with Prochaska), now in its 9th edition.

-He has served as president of APA's Division of Clinical Psychology, the APA Division of Psychotherapy and the International Society of Clinical Psychology, and on the Board of Directors of the National Register of Health Service Providers in Psychology.
-Dr. Norcross is the editor of Journal of Clinical Psychology: In Session.
+He has been elected president of APA's Society of Clinical Psychology, the APA Society of Psychotherapy, and the Society for the Exploration of Psychotherapy Integration, and on the Board of Directors of the National Register of Health Service Providers in Psychology.
+Dr. Norcross served as editor of Journal of Clinical Psychology: In Session for 10 years and on the editorial boards of a dozen journals.

-Dr. Norcross has served as a clinical and research consultant to the National Institute of Mental Health.
-He has received many professional awards, including APA's Distinguished Career Contributions to Education & Training Award, Pennsylvania Professor of the Year from the Carnegie Foundation, the Rosalee Weiss Award from the American Psychological Foundation, and election to the National Academies of Practice.
-His work has been featured in hundreds of media interviews, and he has appeared on many national shows, such as the Today Show, CBS News Sunday Morning, and Good Morning America.
+Dr. Norcross has received many professional awards, including APA's Distinguished Career Contributions to Education & Training Award, Pennsylvania Professor of the Year from the Carnegie Foundation, the Rosalee Weiss Award from the American Psychological Foundation, and election to the National Academies of Practice.
+His work has been featured in hundreds of media interviews, and he has appeared repeatedly on national shows, such as the Today Show, CBS News Sunday Morning, and Good Morning America.

 John Preston, Psy.D., ABPP

-Dr. Preston is the recipient of the Mental Health Association's President's Award for contributions to the mental health community and the California Psychological Association's Distinguished Contributions to Psychology Award.
-He has presented talks in the United States, Canada, Europe, Africa, and Russia.
+Dr. Preston was the recipient of the Mental Health Association's President's Award for contributions to the mental health community and the California Psychological Association's Distinguished Contributions to Psychology Award.

 Fredric E. Rabinowitz, Ph.D.

-Fredric E. Rabinowitz, Ph.D. is a Professor of Psychology at the University of Redlands and a private practice clinical psychologist in Redlands, CA specializing in individual and group psychotherapy with men.
-Over the past 25 years, Dr. Rabinowitz has authored numerous articles and book chapters.
+Fredric E. Rabinowitz, Ph.D., is a Professor of Psychology at the University of Redlands and a private practice clinical psychologist in Redlands, CA specializing in individual and group psychotherapy with men.
+Over the past 40 years, Dr. Rabinowitz has authored numerous articles and book chapters.

-He has co-written three books with Dr. Sam Cochran: Deepening Psychotherapy with Men (2002); Men and Depression: Clinical and Empirical Perspectives (2000); and Man Alive: A Primer of Men's Issues (1994).
+He has written or co-written five books: Deepening Group Psychotherapy with Men (2019); Breaking Barriers in Counseling Men: Insights and Innovations (2014); Deepening Psychotherapy with Men (2002); Men and Depression: Clinical and Empirical Perspectives (2000); and Man Alive: A Primer of Men's Issues (1994).

 Judith A. Schaeffer, Ph.D.

-Judith A. Schaeffer, Ph.D., is staff psychologist and supervisor of doctoral interns and post-doctoral residents at Franciscan Community Counseling, Inc. in Colorado Springs, Colorado.
+Judith A. Schaeffer, Ph.D., is a recently retired psychologist and supervisor of doctoral interns and post-doctoral residents at Franciscan Community Counseling, Inc. in Colorado Springs, Colorado.
 She is the author of the book Transference and Countertransference in Non-Analytic Therapy: Double-Edged Swords, as well as articles published in Human Development, Journal of Traumatic Stress, The American Journal of Psychotherapy, and The Cord.

-She has been in practice since earning her degree in counseling psychology from Loyola University of Chicago in 1982.
-She has taught at the University of St. Francis in Fort Wayne, Indiana and the University of the Rockies in Colorado Springs, Colorado.
-She has served on the boards of the Colorado Psychological Association and the Psychological Society of the Pikes Peak Region, which honored her, in 2003, with the Cornelia Sabine Award for her service to the uninsured and underinsured.
-From 1990 to 2010 she served on the Sexual Investigation Team of the Diocese of Colorado Springs.
-Since 2010 she has also assessed asylum seekers through HealthRight International.
+She earned her degree in counseling psychology from Loyola University of Chicago in 1982.
+She was on the teaching faculty at the University of St. Francis in Fort Wayne, Indiana as well as the University of the Rockies in Colorado Springs, Colorado.
+She has served on the boards of both the Colorado Psychological Association and the Psychological Society of the Pikes Peak Region.
+In 2003, the Psychological Society of the Pikes Peak Region honored her with the Cornelia Sabine Award for her service to the uninsured and underinsured.
+Dr. Schaeffer served on the Sexual Investigation Team of the Diocese of Colorado Springs between 1990-2010.
+She has also assessed asylum seekers through HealthRight International.

 Steven D. Solomon, Ph.D.